Gutenberg WordPress Editor launch December 6th 2018 –

 WordPress released its new Editor, called Gutenberg, in December 2018, to coincide with the release of WordPress version 5.0.
 Unlike the classic editor, possibly basic editor stroke word processor that is in WordPress now, Gutenberg will allow for the creation of better looking rich posts content, without the need to edit CSS or html.
 It allows the building of pages, using drag and drop ‘Blocks’, in a more visual way, much like visual composer or other drag ‘n’ drop editors.
 This will make it easier to add other media too, such as images and video.
 Each iteration of WordPress 5.0 will probably come with a set of pre-designed blocks to get you started and no doubt many developers will develop many more Block types.
 Instead of using shortcodes to add to your website, you will be able to select suitable Blocks.
 Java script is heavily employed to ensure Gutenberg is intuitive and it comes with its own set of styles.

-Will Gutenberg kill Page Builders?
+Will Gutenberg kill other Page Builders?

 No, the main page builders are already adapting to work with Gutenberg to offer added value.
-But Gutenberg will make it more ‘natural’ for wordpress website webmasters to use Blocks, so it will become second nature to drag and drop these blocks of pre-written code in order to create or insert content on a page.
+But Gutenberg will make it more ‘natural’ for WordPress website webmasters to use Blocks, so it will become second nature to drag and drop these blocks of pre-written code in order to create or insert content on a page.
 The better page builder companies will simply enhance their product to work better, so the advent of Gutenberg is keeping them all on their toes.
 As with most WordPress updates, this is a very useful addition, but as usual it will confuse the novice or amateur user, whilst being a very easy to use tool for the professionals such as webmasters, developer and digital marketers.
 Read the WordPress Introduction to Gutenberg here.
 And find loads of Gutenberg news and tutorials here.

 Gutenberg issues to watch out for.